igormatheusf/igormatheusf/README.md

 ## Hello, nice to meet you, I'm Igor Fonseca. 👋

 ### About
-Act as Web Developer.
+I act as Web Developer.
 I've been studying about full stack development at [Rocketseat](https://rocketseat.com.br) since March 2024.

 ### Current stacks
 - Main language: `JavaScript`